bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="6.0in" height="2.7314293525809274in"} -->

-One of the advantages of development using components is that many developers can work on the same project without interfering with the code of other developers' components.
+<p>One of the advantages of development using components is that many
+developers can work on the same project without interfering with the code of other developers' components.</p>

-As you may recall, modern front-end web development revolves around the concept of creating standalone parts of the user interface, or UI for short.
+<p>As you may recall, modern front-end web development revolves around the
+concept of creating standalone parts of the user interface, or UI for short.</p>

-Well, in react, these standalone parts are created using components which form the foundation of all UI design.
+<p>Well, in react, these standalone parts are created using components
+which form the foundation of all UI design.</p>

-It's important to know that all UI is composed of simple components that can be combined into more complex components.
+<p>It's important to know that all UI is composed of simple components
+that can be combined into more complex components.</p>

-In fact, you can think of an entire website is just a collection of components.
+<p>In fact, you can think of an entire website is just a collection of
+components.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ w1-s09-g. example product check out page on e-commerce web app (33) ~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->